 State pension deferral — is it worth waiting?

 You do not have to claim your state pension the moment you reach state pension age.
 Deferring it increases the weekly amount you eventually receive.
-Whether that trade-off makes financial sense depends on your health, your tax position, and how long you expect to live.
+Whether that trade-off makes financial sense depends on your health, your tax position, your spouse's circumstances, and how long you expect to live.
+There is no universally correct answer — this guide walks through the factors but does not make a personal recommendation.

-- ▸Break-even from age 66 is around age 83.
-Average UK life expectancy from 66 is around 85 for women and 83 for men — so deferral is close to a coin flip on pure longevity grounds.
+- ▸Break-even maths: deferring for one year takes ~17 years to recoup the missed income.
+From age 66 that means break-even at ~age 83-84.
+Average UK life expectancy from 66 is ~85 for women and ~83 for men — close to a coin flip on pure longevity grounds.

 The deferral rate